mattyoung101/omicron/documentation/docs/omicam.md

 The third approach in use by some teams is one based on 360 degree LiDARS.
 This approach, being similar to the second approach, has similar accuracy and drawbacks.
 One additional drawback is the expensive cost and heavy weight of LiDARS.

+Another approach that can be used is summing displacement values from a mouse sensor, or integrating acceleration data from an IMU.
+While these approaches have high levels of accuracy initially, the repeated integration of the data gradually builds error over time, and if the robot is on for a particularly long time, the localised position may be several centimetres inaccurate by the end.
+In addition, these approaches all return relative displacement to the initial position, not an absolute position on the field - meaning a method for calculating the robot's initial position accurately is still required.

 Some teams, including us in the past, do not localise at all.
 Strictly speaking, with many gameplay behaviours, knowing the robot's position is not necessary.
 However, with our advanced strategies, localisation is a necessity.

-**TODO cover mouse sensor here too**

-**TODO talk about moving average as well**

 ### Our approach
 This year, Team Omicron presents a novel approach to robot localisation based on a hybrid sensor-fusion/non-linear optimisation algorithm.
-Our approach builds an initial estimate of the robot's position using faster, more inaccurate methods like goal triangulation and mouse sensor velocity integration.
+Our approach builds an initial estimate of the robot's position using faster, more inaccurate methods like goal triangulation and mouse sensor displacement.
-It then refines this estimate to a much higher accuracy by solving a 2D non-linear minimisation problem in realtime.
+It then refines this estimate to a much higher accuracy by solving a 2D non-linear optimisation problem in realtime.
 The addition of the optimisation stage to the algorithm increases accuracy by about 4.6x, to be as little as 1.5cm error.

-**TODO use new paper**

-The optimisation stage of our sensor fusion algorithm is based on a Middle-Size League paper published in _Advanced Robotics_[^2].
-However, there are some differences between their paper and our approach.
-While they generate line points and then use a particle filter (Monte-Carlo localisation), we instead cast rays over the image and solve a non-linear minimisation problem based on ray distances, rather than point locations.
-However, both methods generally follow the same approach of sampling the line and solving an optimisation problem to figure out the location of the robot.

 Our optimisation algorithm works by comparing observed field line geometry from the camera (sampled via raycasting), to a known model of the field.
 By trying to optimise the robot's unknown (x,y) position such that it minimises the error between the observed lines and expected lines at each position, we can infer the robot's coordinates to a very high level of accuracy.

-**TODO move this paragraph to drawbacks section?**

-In theory, this optimisation algorithm can already solve our localisation problem, and we did indeed observe very good accuracy using idealistic Fusion 360 rendered images such as the one above **(TODO provide picture)**.
-However, in the real world, we found the optimiser to be very unstable, because the perspective of our camera's mounting obscures very far away field lines that the optimiser needs to converge on a stable solution.
-To solve this issue, we decided to use other lower-accuracy, but more robust estimates of the robot's position to "give hints" to the optimisation algorithm, thus forming a sensor fusion approach.
+The optimisation stage of our sensor fusion algorithm is based on a paper by Lauer, Lange and Redmiller (2006) [^2], as covered in the paper by Lu, Li, Hu and Zheng (2013) [^3].

+However, our approaches are different in certain areas, with us making some concessions and improvements to better suit the RoboCup Junior league (as the paper was written for middle-size league).
+Lauer et al's approach casts rays and marks points where these rays intersect the lines, whereas we work with these rays and their lengths directly.
+Their approach also calculates the orientation of the robot, while we trust the value of the IMU for orientation to simplify our algorithm.
+Their optimisation stage uses the RPROP algorithm to minimise error, while we use Subplex (based on the Nelder-Mead simplex algorithm).
+Finally, Lauer et al's approach has more complex global localisation and smoothing that can handle unstable localisations with multiple local minima, while our approach assumes only one minimum is present in the objective function.

 Our approach has the following 4 main steps: